Exclusive: U.S. Commerce's Ross eyes anti-China 'poison pill' for new trade deals

 Ross also highlighted the current labor contract talks between U.S. steel companies and the United Steelworkers union, saying that wage increases are a likely outcome and that they would be a bellwether for the broader U.S. labor market.

-United States Steel Corp and ArcelorMittal USA, a unit of ArcelorMittal , have been negotiating new labor contracts for about 31,000 workers represented by the United Steelworkers union since July.
+United States Steel Corp and ArcelorMittal USA, a unit of ArcelorMittal, have been negotiating new labor contracts for about 31,000 workers represented by the United Steelworkers union since July.
 A deal, however, remains elusive as workers are demanding a share in the profits from soaring steel prices.

 (Reporting by David Lawder and Karen Freifeld; Additional reporting by David Shepardson and Chris Sanders; Editing by Leslie Adler)